heikeadel/global_normalization/README.md

 Use the same config file as above. train.py is used for setup 1 and 2, train_setup3.py is used for setup 3.

+# Contact
+If you have questions, please contact heike.adel@ims.uni-stuttgart.de

 # Citation

 If you use the code for your work, please cite the following paper: